7 Ways to Express Your Style In A Narrow Kitchen Design

 #2: Add Patterns

 One way to give your narrow kitchen a pop of style is by incorporating checkered or patterned flooring.
-In recent years, the classic white and black checkered tile have made a huge comeback.
+In recent years, the classic white and black checkered tile has made a huge comeback.

 #3: Add an Eat-In Area